What Is Marriage Fraud?

 Suspected marriage fraud can be reported to the Homeland Security Investigations tip line at 1-866-347-2423.

 Immigration law changes frequently.
-For case specific information about your citizenship application, contact a local immigration lawyer.
+For case specific information about your citizenship application, it may be beneficial to contact a local immigration lawyer, who can navigate the complexities of immigration law and protect your interests.
+Get started today with a free evaluation of your legal needs.